 THE COLLAPSE OF THE SENATE

 After nearly a month of deliberation and refusal by the minority party to support a vote to dissolve the government and hold special elections, as well as a refusal by Richter to step down from the Chancellorship, all members of the majority party still loyal to Morrison left the Senate.
 Their final act was to issue a formal letter of intent for the industrialized worlds to separate from the Federal government and seek independence.
 In the wake of their departure – and with no mandate or leadership – the Federal Navy began to splinter as well.
-In what would become known as the opening shots of the First Civil War, the Federal Destroyer Prometheus attempted to leave Passau.
-Pursued by its destroyer squadron bretheren, it was destroyed on the edge of Passau territory before it could enter FTL.
+In what would become known as the opening shots of the First Civil War, the Federal Destroyer Prometheus, crewed by predominantly pro-Unionists, attempted to leave Passau against orders.
+Pursued by its destroyer squadron brethren, it was destroyed on the edge of Passau territory before it could enter FTL.
 “Remember the Prometheus” would become a battle cry for the separatist forces which had begun calling themselves the Free Worlds Union.